tutrobo/igh-ethercat/INSTALL.md

 /etc/init.d/ethercat start
 ```

-Have a look at the examples/ subdirectory for some application examples.
+Have a look at the [examples subdirectory](examples/) for some application
+examples.

 ---